odoo/documentation/content/administration/upgrade.rst

 #.
 Request an upgraded test database (see :ref:`obtaining an upgraded test database
    <upgrade/request-test-database>`).

 #.
-(If applicable) : upgrade the source code of your custom module to be compatible with the new
+If applicable : upgrade the source code of your custom module to be compatible with the new
-   version of Odoo (see :ref:`upgrading custom modules <upgrade/upgrade_modules>`).
+   version of Odoo (see :doc:`/developer/howtos/upgrading_customized_database`).

 #.
 Thoroughly test the upgraded database (see :ref:`testing the new version of the database
    <upgrade/test_your_db>`).